ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/tag-based-policies-with-apache-ranger-and-apache-atlas/tutorial.md

 ![enable_audit_to_solr](assets/activate_ranger_audit_to_solr.png)

-Now restart the Ranger service for the configuration to take effect.
-Click on **Service Actions**, **Restart All**, **Confirm Restart All**.
-We need this configuration updated, so we can use Ranger Audit.
+Now restart the Ranger and all other services affected for the configuration to take effect.
+Click on **Actions**, **Restart All Required**, **Confirm Restart All**.
+We need these configurations updated for the services, so we can use Tag Based Policies with Atlas and Ranger.

 ### 1.3 Start Kafka Service <a id="start-kafka"></a>